Controlling Fire Blight Organically

 Fire Blight Symptoms and Causes

-Is Your Tree Infected? fireblight1
+Is Your Tree Infected?

 Prevention Is the Best Medicine

 Keeping your trees healthy in the first place is the best solution when it comes to fire blight.
 Good management begins before you even plant your trees.
 Select varieties that are resistant to fire blight, such as Seckel, Potomac and Warren pears, Hosui Asian pears, and Cox Orange Pippin apples.
-Also select varieties that are grafted onto disease resistant rootstock, as are all of our trees.
-A thorough list of varieties that are resistant and susceptible can be found on the Purdue University Extension website.

-The Mechanical Solution For Fireblight
+The Mechanical Solution For Fire Blight

 Treating Your Trees